Licheam/EZSQL/README.md

 ```
 ## Notes

-This project is composed in a rush, so there are likely having some potential bugs I have not tested.
+This project is composed in a rush, so there are likely some potential bugs I have not tested.
 Feel free to submit them in issue.
 I will fix them if I am avalible.

 I may improve some functions in the future.